Aristokitten/microservice-tutorial/README.md

 3. **Deployment** of the microservice in **Kubernetes**
 5. **Documentation** of the solution

-# 2. Part I: Development of Microservice "Optimize!"
+# 2. Part I: Development of Microservice

 ## 2.1 Structure of the application
 The microservice “Optimize!” was developed in Python and, as required, includes the provision of a REST API, access to another service called “Marketdata Simulator,” which simulates the AWATTAR Service API, as well as the implementation of resilience/error tolerance or external configuration.
 The centerpiece of the submitted code is the file **app.py**: this code implements the microservice “Optimize!”, which receives data in the form of JSON objects from the other API (“Marketdata Simulator”) based on a time specification made by the user and, based on this, determines the cheapest contiguous time period for electricity consumption.
 The application consists of: